sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 new live-mode
 <!-- trait BaseSrcExt::fn start_complete -->
 Complete an asynchronous start operation.
-When the subclass overrides the start method, it should call `BaseSrcExt::start_complete` when the start operation completes either from the same thread or from an asynchronous helper thread.
+When the subclass overrides the start method, it should call `BaseSrc::start_complete` when the start operation completes either from the same thread or from an asynchronous helper thread.
 ## `ret`